twilson63/aos-packages/packages/pipe/README.md

 * options (_optional_):
   - page-size: the number of rows to include in each page, default is 10,000
   - labels: table array of specific properties from a table object you like to include
+  - template: a table you want merged into the dispatch of each page

 pipe.receive(handler, patternMatcher)